Humberto to become hurricane but stay away from U.S. coast

-Since Humberto formed so far to the east, impact on the Bahamas and the United States will be minuscule when compared with that of Dorian as it strengthens over the new couple days.
+Since Humberto formed so far to the east, impact on the Bahamas and the United States will be minuscule when compared with that of Dorian as it is forecast to become a hurricane Sunday night.

-As of 5 a.m.
-EDT Sunday, Tropical Storm Humberto was located about 135 miles north-northwest of Great Abaco Island, Bahamas, and was moving toward the north-northwest at 7 mph.
-Maximum sustained winds were near 60 mph with higher gusts.
+As of 11 a.m.
+EDT Sunday, Tropical Storm Humberto was located about 180 miles north-northwest of Great Abaco Island, Bahamas, and about 165 miles east-northeaster of Cap Canaversal, Fla.
+The storm was moving toward the north-northwest at 7 mph with maximum sustained winds of 65 mph.

 AccuWeather meteorologists expect Humberto to take a sharp curved path to the northwest, north and then the northeast in the coming days, which will keep the center northeast of the Bahamas and well to the east of Florida and south of Georgia and the Carolinas.